-So far, a stunning seven villains have been associated with Spider-Man: Far From Home.
-They range from major characters such as Mysterio and the Vulture, to surprising rumors that the film could introduce the MCU versions of Hydro-Man and the Molten Man.
+Spider-Man: Far From Home is introducing several villains into the Marvel Cinematic Universe, some of whom have never appeared on the big screen before.
+They range from major characters such as Mysterio and the Vulture, to MCU incarnations of Hydro-Man and the Molten Man.

 The first reports from Spider-Man: Far From Home revealed that Jake Gyllenhaal was in talks to play Mysterio, who was presented as the film's main villain.
-Most viewers have taken Mysterio's involvement to be a sure thing, and indeed have assumed that Gyllenhaal has accepted the role; however, the truth is that we haven't had official confirmation The only thing that's certain is that Gyllenhaal was spotted in London in July, not far from where Spider-Man: Far From Home was filming at the time.
-If Gyllenhaal really is the main villain in Spider-Man: Far From Home, that would be suitably ironic given the actor was once nearly cast as Spider-Man; he was considered as a replacement for Tobey Maguire in Sam Raimi's Spider-Man 2.
+For a long time, it was never confirmed if Gyllenhaal was, indeed, in the movie and if he was playing Mysterio.
+Marvel and Sony opted to keep his involvement secret throughout production and only recently confirmed his role, which was fully revealed in the Spider-Man: Far From Home trailer.
+Gyllenhaal being the main villain in Spider-Man: Far From Home is suitably ironic given the actor was once nearly cast as Spider-Man; he was considered as a replacement for Tobey Maguire in Sam Raimi's Spider-Man 2.

 Mysterio is a classic Spider-Man villain, a special effects whiz who dreamed of making it big in Hollywood.
 Always hungering for more, Quentin Beck decided that would only come if he successfully defeated one of the costumed superheroes whose exploits were always in the papers.
 He suited up as Mysterio, and has become one of Spider-Man's most enduring foes, a master of illusion who has even simulated alien invasions on occasion.
 It would certainly be appropriate for Mysterio to finally show up in a Spider-Man film; he was one of the villains Raimi intended to introduce in his plans for Spider-Man 4, along with the Vulture.